nextflow-io/nextflow/docs/conda.md

 Nextflow automatically creates and activates the Conda environment(s) given the dependencies specified by each process.

-Dependencies are specified by using the {ref}`process-conda` directive, providing either the names of the required Conda packages, the path of a Conda environment yaml file or the path of an existing Conda environment directory.
+Dependencies are specified by using the {ref}`process-conda` directive, providing either the names of the required Conda packages, the path of a Conda environment yaml file, or the path of an existing Conda environment directory.

 :::{note}
 Conda environments are stored on the file system.
-By default Nextflow instructs Conda to save the required environments in the pipeline work directory.
-Therefore the same environment can be created/saved multiple times across multiple executions when using a different work directory.
+By default, Nextflow instructs Conda to save the required environments in the pipeline work directory.
+The same environment may be created/saved multiple times across multiple executions when using different work directories.
 :::

-You can specify the directory where the Conda environments are stored using the `conda.cacheDir` configuration property (see the {ref}`configuration page <config-conda>` for details).
+You can specify the directory where the Conda environments are stored using the `conda.cacheDir` configuration property.
 When using a computing cluster, make sure to use a shared file system path accessible from all compute nodes.
+See the {ref}`configuration page <config-conda>` for details about Conda configuration.

 :::{warning}
-The Conda environment feature is not supported by executors that use remote object storage as a work directory e.g. AWS Batch.
+The Conda environment feature is not supported by executors that use remote object storage as a work directory.
+For example, AWS Batch.
 :::

 ### Enabling Conda environment